dwood2020/opengl-sandbox/README.md

 **NOTE**: Currently the resource folder `res` needs to be manually copied to the executable directory before running.
 This will be changed in the future.
-Copying can be manually done by e.g. `scp -r ./res ./build/res`
+Copying can be manually done with e.g. `scp -r ./res ./build/res`

 ---